What Is Restrictive Practice?

 Nurseline Community Services aims to reduce unnecessary hospital admissions and focus on providing care to people in their own homes.

 With our person-centred and humanised approach, we focus on what people can do.
-We have expert teams for crisis management and de-escalating crises, which entail a fast response to every individual we support.
+We have expert teams for crisis management and de-escalating crises, which entail a fast response to every person we support.

 Our team’s compassion and continuity of care rooted in positive behaviour support practices are the core recovery principles for the people we serve.
 Through partnerships and collaboration, we learn about people’s needs and develop care plans based on our assessments.